-In footnotes, use the 2-letter Postal code abbreviation for states found on Turabian, 337
+- In footnotes, use the 2-letter Postal code abbreviation for states (found on p.
+337 inTurabian).

 Commas – There are detailed instructions on when to use commas in chapter 21 of Turabian.
 If you can’t master all these, please do observe the following basic rules:

 - Use a comma after introductory words, phrases, clauses (Turabian 21.2.4).

 - Separate the independent clauses in a compound sentence with a comma and a coordinating conjunction.